ouspg/libfuzzerfication/CONTRIBUTING.md

 * Create a pull request.
 * Comment the pull request if the default license is okay for you.

-# Submitting pull requests

-* You can submit to this project by using [pull requests](https://help.github.com/articles/using-pull-requests/).

 # Abandon-*lib*-ware

 * Cautionary note should be written about libraries without an active upstream but which are still in wide use.